Preston bus station: Awards

 As a regional winner, the bus station was also a nominee for and won a RIBA National Award and received long-listing for the 2019 RIBA Stirling Prize but did not make the short list.

 Media appearances

 The bus station featured in a song on the children's show All Over the Place.

+The bus station featured in the architectural documentary series, Nairn Across Britain, in 1972.

 On Good Friday 2012, it was the venue for the Preston Passion, a passion play involving thousands of people forming a "human cross", broadcast live on BBC Television.

 The bus station was featured in a two-part television series by Jonathan Meades, Bunkers, Brutalism, Bloodymindedness: Concrete Poetry (2014).

 It is the subject of 56,000, a short film by Paul Adams and Andrew Wilson.

 It was used as a filming location for scenes in the film Ip Man 4: The Finale (2019).

 The station was the subject of a collection of publications by Craig Atkinson of Café Royal Books, which were put together as a set to celebrate the 50th anniversary of the opening of the station.